JorisSchut/Data-Science/Cleaning/wk3/Codebook.md

     or directly from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into the folder the run_analysis.R script is located.
  2. Set the working directory to this directory.
  3. Run the run_analysis script.

+##Notes on the original (raw) data
+ The dataset includes the following files:
+- 'README.txt'
+- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features.txt': List of all features.
+- 'activity_labels.txt': Links the class labels with their activity name.
+- 'train/X_train.txt': Training set.
+- 'train/y_train.txt': Training labels.
+- 'test/X_test.txt': Test set.
+- 'test/y_test.txt': Test labels.

+The following files are available for the train and test data.
+Their descriptions are equivalent.

+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
+- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Every row shows a 128 element vector.
+The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
+- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 ##Description of the variables in the tiny_data.txt file